 Please note that this and all other safeguarding and pastoral policies have been created with stakeholders in mind.
 Policies are compliant with our legal and statutory guidance and adhere to best practice; however, they are laid out in a way that is accessible to those for whom the policies are intended: school staff and governors; students and parents.

 Responsible Board PEOPLE COMMITTEE

 Policy Officer MARTIN DOWNING

 Date Adopted JANUARY 2017

-Last Reviewed SEPTEMBER 2023
+Last Ratified SEPTEMBER 2024

-Reviewed by MARTIN DOWNING

-Review date SEPTEMBER 2024
+Review date SEPTEMBER 2025

 Safeguarding and Child Protection Policy - Contents

 Part 1: Safeguarding Policy